abklein1/generation_y2k/README.md

 - Sometimes math classes are not assigned to freshmen
 - Some last name capitalization is wrong
 - Overcapacity rate in classrooms is relatively high/ some blocks still under 5 students assigned
-- Only generated student displays related siblings.
-Siblings do not show relation to student
+- Auditorium seating display does not work sometimes

 ## Release 0.0.11
 - Students now have vocational class assignments based on traits, which now means each student has a full schedule